krb5/krb5/doc/admin/enctypes.rst

     required for backward compatibility.

 **permitted_enctypes**
-    controls the set of enctypes that a service will accept as session keys.
+    controls the set of enctypes that a service will permit for session keys and for ticket and authenticator encryption.
+The KDC and other programs that access the Kerberos database will ignore keys of non-permitted enctypes.
+Starting in release 1.18, this setting also acts as the default for **default_tkt_enctypes** and **defaut_tgs_enctypes**.

 **default_tkt_enctypes**
     controls the default set of enctypes that the Kerberos client